rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 The following is **not yet** part of the alpha version, **there is no**:

+- setting user selected values, the alpha version reads all settings
 - administration (create, edit and delete) of **configurations**, **schedules** and **logs**
 - restore of data
 - execution of shellout tasks, configurations with pre and post shell scripts